-Building a Makeup Kit: Professional VS. Drugstore Cosmetics - QC Makeup Academy
+Building a Makeup Kit: Professional VS. Drugstore Cosmetics - Beauty Buzz Skip to main content

 Building a makeup kit can be both an expensive and confusing process.
 If you want to create a large number of looks on a global spectrum of people, you need to be prepared with an impressive amount of products.
 The cost associated with starting a makeup career can be daunting, which makes it very tempting to go the cheap route.